Optical interpretation of linear-optics superradiance and subradiance: Introduction

 \section{Introduction}

 Superradiance, initially introduced by Dicke \cite{Dicke:1954} and extensively studied in the 1970s-1980s \cite{Feld:1980, Gross:1982, Malcuit:1987}, is a paradigmatic example of collective effects in light-atom interaction \cite{Guerin:2017a}.
 It corresponds to the accelerated decay of a collection of excited atoms.
 More recently, the concept has been extended to the single-excitation case, in which the decay of a single quantum of excitation shared by many atoms is also accelerated compared to the single-atom decay rate, even in dilute systems \cite{Scully:2006, Svidzinsky:2008, Scully:2009}.
-This collective enhancement of the decay rate has been studied by driving cold atoms with a weak continuous excitation, what we call the linear-optics regime \cite{Goban:2015, Araujo:2016, Roof:2016, Solano:2017, Okaba:2019, Ferioli:2021b, Pennetta:2022}.
-The superradiant dynamics is also visible at the switch-on \cite{EspiritoSanto:2020} and in the optical precursors (``flash'' effect) \cite{Kwong:2015}.
+This collective enhancement of the decay rate of the scattered light has been studied by driving cold atoms with a weak continuous excitation, what we call the linear-optics regime \cite{Goban:2015, Araujo:2016, Roof:2016, Solano:2017, Okaba:2019, Ferioli:2021b, Pennetta:2022}.
+The superradiant dynamics is also visible at the switch-on \cite{EspiritoSanto:2020} and in the coherent transmission \cite{Kwong:2015, Jennewein:2018}, in which case it can be well described by the Maxwell-Bloch equations \cite{Jennewein:2018, Svidzinsky:2015}.

 The counterpart of superradiance, namely subradiance, corresponding to a slowed-down decay of the excitation, has also been observed recently, both in the linear-optics regime \cite{Guerin:2016a, Ferioli:2021a, Pennetta:2022b} and beyond \cite{Cipris:2021a, Glicenstein:2022}.